googlecloudlab/first_steps_with_go/intro.md

 Go is an open source programming language developed at Google that makes it easy to build simple and reliable software.
 It strives to be as simple as possible, but not simpler.
 It compiles to machine code, can be very efficient, and grows with grace.

+The best source of information about Go is the official web site at [go.dev](https://go.dev/).

 Go is a great choice for software engineering projects go/why-go